thenriq/Iris_dataset_Fisher/README.md

 # Iris_dataset_Fisher
 Project 2020 Programing and Scripting GMIT
 <br/><br/>

+# INTRODUCTION
 ## What is the Iris Flower Dataset

 The IRIS FLOWER DATA SET is a classic data set introduced by Ronald Fisher in 1930[1].
 It is used in statistics methods and machine learning and consists of four continuous characters for three species of Iris: IRIS SETOSA, IRIS VERSICOLOR and IRIS VIRGINICA.
 This characters are SEPAL LENGTH, SEPAL WIDTH, PETAL LENGTH and PETAL WIDTH.
 It contains 150 objects of three different classes, with 50 numeric set values in cm for each class, which one is linearly separable from the other classes, while the other classes are not linearly separable from each other.
 This data set is available for download from UC Irvine Machine Learning Repository
 <br/>
+The species in the Iris flower dataset are distributed on the range below:
+From position 1 to position : IRIS SETOSA from position  51 to position100: IRIS VERSICOLOR from position 101 to position 150: IRIS VIRGINICA

+# RESEARCH
 This dataset was introduced by the British statistician and biologist **Ronald Fisher** in his 1936 paper *"The use of multiple mesurements in Taxonomic problems  as an example of linear discriminant analysis"* [8 and 9]

 ## Who was Ronald Fisher